 What rate posture should yacht-charter brokers and owner family offices expect for the marina-to-airport transfer relative to a standard Miami chauffeur booking?

 The marina-to-airport transfer in Miami carries a rate posture roughly 30 to 50 percent above the comparable point-to-point sedan transfer rate, driven by three structural variables.
-First, the standby window — the 45-to-90-minute wait at the marina for the captain's clearance call — is billable across all major operators in the segment, typically at the sedan or SUV hourly rate rather than at a discounted standby rate.
+First, the standby window — the 45-to-90-minute wait at the marina for the captain's clearance call — is billable across all major operators in the segment, typically at the sedan or SUV hourly rate rather than at a discounted standby rate; the flat-rate operators bill this window at a transparent published hourly rather than a dynamic surge rate.
 Second, the vehicle-specification escalation from sedan to Escalade ESV or Sprinter carries a per-hour rate step of $40 to $75 above the sedan floor across the Miami market.
 Third, the luggage-handling overhead and the chauffeur's marina-credentialing requirement (curbside-access permits at Miami Beach Marina and Fontainebleau in particular) carry an embedded operational overhead that anchors the rate posture.
 The published sedan floor for Miami corporate accounts anchors at $85 to $115 per hour across the major operators in May 2026; the marina-to-airport Escalade posture anchors at $135 to $175 per hour for the same segment, with Sprinter posture anchoring at $175 to $225 per hour.

 How should the MIA-versus-FLL airport-choice decision be evaluated for a yacht-marina departure?